Politics of Anguilla: Executive branch

 The Premier appointed by the governor from among the members of the House of Assembly.

 His cabinet, the Executive Council, is appointed by the governor from among the elected members of the House of Assembly.

 Legislative branch

 Anguilla elects on territorial level a legislature.
-The House of Assembly has 11 members, 7 members elected for a five-year term in single-seat constituencies, 2 ex officio members and 2 nominated members.
+The House of Assembly has 13 members, 7 members elected for a five-year term in single-seat constituencies, 4 members elected at-large and 2 ex officio members.
 The suffrage is from 18 years.
 Anguilla has a multi-party system.